Tamfoolery/Sign-Travel/README.md

 Each signpost can be named

-Signposts will automatically show signs pointing to the 4 nearest other signposts.
+Signposts will automatically show signs pointing to the 4 nearest other signposts (perhaps also showing block distance between the two signs as the crow files).

 Left clicking on the signpost will bring up a map showing the locations of all the other sign posts.
 Clicking on a signpost location will prompt a "Fast travel to this location" dialog box.
 Clicking "Yes" will teleport the player to that signposts location.